maheshkhanwalkar/NioFlex/README.md

 # NioFlex
 *Flexible NIO Server Building-Blocks for Java*

-### Welcome to the 'dev' branch
+### Welcome to the 'master' branch

-The NioFlex 'dev' branch is where all the active development occurs.
-The latest and greatest features of NioFlex are staged and developed here before (eventually) making it to the 'master' branch when a release is ready to be deployed.

-It is highly recommended that if you want to contribute to NioFlex, please make all edits on the 'dev' branch of your fork.
-This will make the merging from submitted Pull Requests (PR) a lot easier.
+The NioFlex 'master' branch is where all the active development occurs - there is no 'dev' branch (anymore), so you will need to look at the versions listed below to find out how to checkout the source and/or zoom back in time to the release you want - or just use the pre-made jars (and/or the Maven Central Repository)

 From time to time, the [NioFlex Version](#version) will change as edits will be collected into "release candidates" These 'rc's will not be pushed to the Maven Central Repository; however, you can git fetch using the release's last commit SHA-1 hash (listed below)

 ### Purpose & Functionality